annabelle-zhang/E-Commerce-Price-Intelligence-Dashboard/README.md

 Week 3: EDA + Visualization
 - Basic pandas and matplotlib work
 - Going to try to do some feature engineering for the models I'm going to make later
-- Goals: Create visualizations/find answers to these questions
+- Goals: Create visualizations/find answers to exploratory questions

 Questions:
 - Which retailer has lowest average prices?
 - How often do prices change?